Friday, May 29, 2009

 Grandpa had a profound love for horses and use to chariot race.
 I remember helping him one day as he was attempting to get Rose comfortable with having a sulky attached to her.
 I don't recall it going over very well.
 This love is well represented by a lariat and horseshoes.

-A glove can well represent all the hard work he did throughout his life as a carpenter and20090501 014 mason.
+A glove can well represent all the hard work he did throughout his life as a carpenter and mason.
 Too mee it speaks of his love for gardening.
 He loved to grow things (also represented by the flowers).
 I especially remember him making pleased comment about being able to grow tomatoes in February while living in Ivans, UT.

 When I first say this wreath I was amazed someone was able to find something which so well represented Grandpa.
 Throughout the coarse of the day I was able to find out it was made by his sister, Kathleen's, family.